Tschokkinen/toilet-disaster/README.md

 This project was used several years ago to learn how Unity works.
 Therefore, the programming decisions should be taken with a grain of salt. ;)
 <p>
-Programming was done by me and graphics by Juha.
+Programming was done by me and graphics by Juha Toivonen.
 Game mechanics were designed together.</p>